-The student loan borrowers who will continue to struggle
+The Student Loan Borrowers Who Will Continue to Struggle

 She tried to put herself through college in her early 20s while working as a bra fitter at Macy’s and took the most practical path: She started at College of San Mateo, a community college, and had planned to transfer to San Francisco State University.

 But the classes required to complete her associate degree weren’t always offered, which meant she had to wait until they were.
-In the meantime, the costs of attending rose — but her Pell Grant and loan eligibility did not, and she soon had trouble making ends meet.
+In the meantime, the costs of attending rose — but her Pell grant and loan eligibility did not, and she soon had trouble making ends meet.

 “I was effectively priced out,” said McDavitt, who left school with about $3,000 in loans, which ballooned after several deferments.
 “So I have, like, $8,500 worth of student loans that are for a degree that would be free now,” she added, referring to programs that make community college free for eligible students.
 “That paired with, I live alone, I have been in the same role for a while and I am in the Bay Area and it is very expensive out here.
 I struggle.”

-McDavitt, who lives in Vallejo, Calif., and works in customer relationship management for a transport company, said she had been passed over for several promotions because she lacked the requisite degree.
+McDavitt, who lives in Vallejo, California, and works in customer relationship management for a transport company, said she had been passed over for several promotions because she lacked the requisite degree.
 She recently trained someone who was promoted ahead of her.

 “As it stands now, the amount of money I make doesn’t cover my bills,” said McDavitt, whose loans fell into default just before the pandemic took hold.
 “I am a single person making less than $55,000 a year with no degree.
 The weight of the world is on my shoulders.”